Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 > <font color="#977C00">Note: </font>According to the decompiled bytecode file, for each loop, it allocates a `StringBuilder` object, appends a string, and finally returns a `String` object via the `toString` method.
 This is a tremendous waste of memory.

 19\. **[Recommended]** Keyword *final* should be used in the following situations:
-&emsp;&emsp;1) A class which is not allow to be inherited, or a local variable not to be reassigned.
+&emsp;&emsp;1) A class which is not allowed to be inherited, or a local variable not to be reassigned.
-&emsp;&emsp;2) An argument which is not allow to be modified.
+&emsp;&emsp;2) An argument which is not allowed to be modified.
-&emsp;&emsp;3) A method which is not allow to be overridden.
+&emsp;&emsp;3) A method which is not allowed to be overridden.

 20\. **[Recommended]** Be cautious to copy an object using the `clone` method in `Object`.
  > <font color="#977C00">Note: </font>The default implementation of `clone` in `Object` is a shallow (not deep) copy, which copies fields as pointers to the same objects in memory.